WMSL

 WMSL (88.9 FM) is a Christian radio station broadcasting a Contemporary Christian music format.
-Licensed to Bogart, Georgia, United States, the station serves the Athens / Northeast Georgia area.
-The station is currently owned by the Radio Training Network, Inc.
+Licensed to Bogart, Georgia, United States, the station serves the Athens–Northeast Georgia area.
+The station is currently owned by the Radio Training Network.

 History

-The station was assigned the call letters WPBS on 1987-04-01.
-On 1987-09-15, the station changed its call sign to the current WMSL.
+The station was assigned the call letters WPBS on April 1, 1987.
+On September 15, 1987, the station changed its call sign to the current WMSL.